WDOTS/gh-pages-example/README.md

   - Go to [https://travis-ci.org/](https://travis-ci.org/)
   - Login with your GitHub account
-  - In the sidebar to the left, click `+` to add a repository
+  - In the sidebar to the left, click `+` next to "My Repositories"
   - Enable the `gh-pages-example` repository
   - In the sidebar to the left, click the `gh-pages-example` repository